f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   }

-Next a remote logging destination will be setup for the F5OS logging.
+Next a remote logging destination will be set up for the F5OS logging.
 To set a Remote Logging destination:

 .. code-block:: bash